-As set out on the architectural drawings accompanying this application, the proposed childcare facility of c.
-340sq.m is considered appropriate for the subject site.
+Please refer to the enclosed report which demonstrates that the proposed development generates a requirement of 19 no. childcare spaces.
+As set out on the architectural drawings accompanying this application, the proposed childcare facility of 485sq.m is considered appropriate for the subject site.
 The exact capacity of the proposed childcare facility will only become apparent when an operator comes on board and will be subject to operator's particular requirements and will be dependent on what types of childcare facility are already available in the area.
-However, it is estimated that this childcare facility could cater for up to 50 no. children.
+However, it is estimated that this childcare facility could cater for up to 76 no. children.
 This exceeds the requirements set out in the Kildare Development Plan which means that there is potential for the adjacent residents to benefit from this facility also.